JeHwanYoo/JeHwanYoo/README.md

 # About me

 Nice to meet you.
-I'm Je-hwan Yoo, a `Backend & DevOps` Engineer.
+I’m Je-hwan Yoo, a Backend Engineer working at Wisely company.

 I majored in Computer Science and Engineering and focused on Node.js during my undergraduate years, where I also gave a presentation on the architecture of Node.js.